raipc/atsd-api-python/README.md

 ###Inserting Series Values

-In order to insert series values (observations) into ATSD you need to initialize a `Series` object and populate it with timestamped values.
+To insert series values into ATSD initialize a `Series` object and populate it with timestamped values.

 ```python